-Support for all SNACK types is mandatory if the implementation supports ErrorRecoveryLevel greater than zero.
+If the implementation supports ErrorRecoveryLevel greater than zero, it MUST support all SNACK types.

 The SNACK is used by the initiator to request the retransmission of numbered-responses, data, or R2T PDUs from the target.
 The SNACK request indicates the numbered-responses or data "runs" whose retransmission is requested by the target, where the run starts with the first StatSN, DataSN, or R2TSN whose retransmission is requested and indicates the number of Status, Data, or R2T PDUs requested including the first.
-O has special meaning when used as a starting number and length:
+0 has special meaning when used as a starting number and length: